e-hocking/monday-anomaly/README.md

 # Files
 Monday.ipynb is a Jupyter Notebook file with code along with a brief explanation of it <br>
-Data is used while running Q4.ipynb, it contains a set of stock returns over a period of time <br>
+Data is used while running Monday.ipynb, it contains a set of stock returns over a period of time <br>
 Summary.word describes my findings and insights of the analysis <br>